Serbian invasion of Kosovo (1912)

-The Serbian invasion of Kosovo was an invasion done by the Serbian army alongside with the Montenegrin army with the goal of capturing Kosovo.
+The Serbian invasion of Kosovo was an invasion by the Royal Serbian army alongside the Royal Montenegrin army with the goal of capturing Kosovo.

 Background

 Serbia, Montenegro and Greece, to a greater or lesser extent, harbored claims to territories inhabited by Albanians.
-Serbia’s claims, apart from the return of "Old Serbia", i.e. Sandžak, Macedonia, and Kosovo, also included a large part of present-day Albania together with its Adriatic coast, despite the Albanian majority in those areas.
+Serbia's claims, apart from the return of "Old Serbia", i.e. Sandžak, Macedonia, and Kosovo, also included a large part of present-day Albania together with its Adriatic coast, despite the Albanian majority in those areas.
 Serbia justified these claims by invoking "historical rights".

-Plans for Serbia’s access to the sea through Albania had been present in Serbian politics for many years.
+Plans for Serbia's access to the sea through Albania had been present in Serbian politics for many years.
 The idea of access to the sea through Albania at that time was supported by many Serbian politicians and intellectuals.
-Jovan Cvijić believed that the decisions of the Congress of Berlin made “Serbia a landlocked country” and the Serbs a “captured nation,” arguing that Serbia must reach the sea in order to achieve independence.
-In advocating that policy, Cvijić defended Serbia’s right to northern Albania saying:
+Jovan Cvijić believed that the decisions of the Congress of Berlin made "Serbia a landlocked country" and the Serbs a "captured nation," arguing that Serbia must reach the sea to achieve independence.
+In advocating that policy, Cvijić defended Serbia's right to northern Albania saying:

 Serbia must, for the sake of its economic independence, obtain access to the Adriatic Sea and a part of the Albanian coast—either by occupying the territory or by acquiring economic and communication rights in that area.
 This therefore means the occupation of an ethnographically foreign territory, but one that must be occupied because of particularly important economic interests, indeed because of a vital necessity.